Intrinsic antiferromagnetic topological insulator and axion state in V2WS4

-{\emph{Structure and magnetic properties.}} The ternary transition metal chalcogenide V$_2$\textit{MX}$_4$, with $M=$ W or Mo, $X=$ S or Se, crystallize in an orthorhombic crystal structure with the space group $I\bar{4}2m$ (No.~121) with seven atoms in one primitive cell.
-We take V$_2$WS$_4$ as an example.
-It has a layered structure with a tetragonal lattice V$_2$WS$_4$ as the building block shown in Fig.~\ref{fig1}.
-The key symmetry operation is $\mathcal{I}C_{4z}$, where $\mathcal{I}$ is inversion symmetry.
-Each layer contains three atomic layers (i.e. one V$_2$W and two S$_2$), where each V or W atom is surrounded by four S atoms forming a distorted edge-sharing tetrahedron.
-The layers of bulk V$_2$WS$_4$ are connected by van der Waals interactions and stack along $z$ axis, forming an AB stacking pattern, which is energetically favorable than AA stacking.
-The B layer can be regard as A layer translating along $\tau_{1/2}=(a,a,c)/2$, where $(a, c)=$ (5.79, 9.55)\r{A} are the in-plane and out-of plane lattice constant, respectively.
+\emph{Structure and magnetic properties.---} The ternary transition metal chalcogenide V$_2$\textit{MX}$_4$, with $M=$ W or Mo, $X=$ S or Se, crystallize in an orthorhombic crystal structure with the space group $I\bar{4}2m$ (No.~121) with seven atoms in one primitive cell.
+Taking V$_2$WS$_4$ as an example, it has a layered structure with a tetragonal lattice V$_2$WS$_4$ as the building block shown in Fig.~\ref{fig1}.
+The key symmetry operation is $S_{4z}\equiv\mathcal{I}C_{4z}$, where $\mathcal{I}$ is inversion symmetry.
+Each layer contains three atomic sub-layers (i.e. one V$_2$W and two S$_2$), where each V or W atom is surrounded by four S atoms forming a distorted edge-sharing tetrahedron.
+The layers of bulk V$_2$WS$_4$ are connected by van der Waals interactions and stack along $z$ axis, forming an AB stacking pattern, which is energetically favorable than AA stacking~\cite{supple}.
+The B layer can be regarded as A layer translating along $\tau_{1/2}=(a,a,c)/2$, where $(a, c)=(5.79, 9.55)$~\r{A} are the in-plane and out-of plane lattice constant, respectively.
 The dynamical stability of V$_2$WS$_4$ is confirmed by first-principles phonon calculations~\cite{supple}.
-Moreover, Cu$_2\textit{MX}_4$ and Ag$_2\textit{MX}_4$ with the same structure have been successfully synthesized~\cite{crossland2005,hu2016,zhan2018,lin2019}, implying that these materials could possibly be fabricated by experiment.
+Moreover, Cu$_2\textit{MX}_4$ and Ag$_2\textit{MX}_4$ with the same structure have been successfully synthesized~\cite{crossland2005,hu2016,zhan2018,lin2019}, implying that these materials could potentially be fabricated experimentally.